Real Estate Market Conditions: Housing Overview

 Spring Season is coming to a close!
 The growing housing market in Denver continues to increase the average closing price of homes.
 MLS data shows an increase in the number of homes on the market which gives prospective buyers more options to consider when purchasing a home.
 In addition, homes are being sold at higher prices due to increasing property value in the Denver area.
 Spring is the perfect season to take advantage of the housing market!
 The data below shows the health of the housing market.

 Number of Homes Sold:

 More homes were sold in April when compared to last April.
 6,151 homes were sold in the Denver area.
 This is a dramatic 11.19% increase from last month and a 4.38% increase from last year.

 The average price of a home is currently $410,00 which is a 1.42% increase from last month and a 3.32% increase from last year.
 An increase in selling price is an indicator of growing competition and property values.
 Homeowners are on average receiving more money selling their homes than in previous years which is encouraging homeowners to sell.

 In addition, homes are being close to their original asking price.
 On average, homeowners are making 99.5% of their home’s original asking price.
 This rate has only increased by only .30% from last month.

 Homes are staying on the market an average of 31 days before being sold.
 Closings are 24 % faster than last year.
 An average of 31 days is quick, and this tight market competition will continue to drive the real estate market going forward.

 Inventory of Homes:

-In Denver and the surrounding area, the inventory of homes has increased by 16.80% from last year and the number of homes on the market decrease by 1.16% from June to July.
-Potential buyers should be aware of the competitive environment if they plan to purchase this summer.
+In Denver and the surrounding area, the inventory of homes has increased by 32.82% from last year while the number of homes on the market increase by21.20% from March to April.
+Potential buyers should be aware of the competitive environment if they plan to purchase this spring.